-While addressing ADHD symptoms can treat anxiety as well, any potential help managing anxiety is usually welcome.
-Additionally, it’s not unusual for those abusing Adderall as a study aid to also be struggling with anxiety.
+While addressing ADHD symptoms may also help treat anxiety, other people also try to manage their anxiety in other ways.
+Additionally, it’s not unusual for those abusing Adderall as a study aid to struggle with anxiety.
 However, you should avoid mixing Adderall with several common treatments for anxiety disorders and depression.

 Your doctor will have a complete list, but you should typically avoid using the following if you’re taking Adderall::

-The danger may be particularly grave when using Adderall illicitly.
-It would not be surprising if those struggling with substance use disorders also sought treatment for depression and anxiety, potentially causing a dangerous interaction.
+The risk may be particularly serious when using Adderall illicitly.
+It would not be surprising if those struggling with SUD also sought treatment for depression and anxiety, potentially causing adverse interactions between the chemical compounds.

 Can You Take Adderall and Anti-Anxiety Medications at the Same Time?

-You can, though there are some risks and it’s best done with the advice of a doctor.
-Sometimes doctors will prescribe Adderall with an anti-anxiety medication that can cause side effects, judging that the benefits are worth it .
+You can, although there are some risks, and it’s best done with the advice of a doctor.
+Sometimes, doctors prescribe Adderall with an anti-anxiety medication that can cause side effects, judging that the benefits outweigh the potential adverse effects .

 Other anti-anxiety prescription drugs may work well with fewer adverse interactions.
 However, there may be a few good reasons to try other options to treat ADHD.
 First, Adderall seems to be generally less effective when someone also struggles with anxiety, so there may be a better option.

 Secondly, relieving other mental health issues may resolve attention problems.
 We’ve seen that treating ADHD can help with anxiety.
-The opposite may also be true so that addressing anxiety also improves your ability to stay motivated, focused, and mentally alert since your mind is less stressed and mentally exhausted all the time.
+The opposite may also be true, so addressing anxiety also improves your ability to stay motivated, focused, and mentally alert since your mind is less stressed and mentally exhausted all the time.

-This is a question best answered with the help of professional medical advice, tailored to your specific needs.
-When anxiety lasts for an extended period, it may be an anxiety disorder.
-Examples include:
+This is a question best answered by professional medical advice tailored to your specific needs.
+When anxiety lasts for an extended period, it may be an anxiety disorder, such as:

-A doctor can offer a diagnosis and the right anti-anxiety treatment to help.
+A doctor can offer a diagnosis and the right anti-anxiety treatment to help relieve your symptoms.

 Which ADHD Medication Causes the Least Anxiety?